 Let’s take this a step further with remarketing.
 What if you could target folks who have already visited your website?
 You can.
 With just a snippet of code, you can turn on remarketing in your Google Ads account.
 Then, you’re able to create lists based on pages people visited and serve them ads based on those pages.

 Here's what that means.
-These headline would not be okay:
+These headlines would not be okay:

 Why?
 Because the ad implies knowledge that the user currently has knee pain or heart troubles.